ropensci/roweb3/content/blog/2025-07-03-champions-2025/index.en.md

 I am currently an alumnus of the Lede Data Journalism Program at Columbia University in New York, one of the directors of the Brazilian Association of Investigative Journalism (Abraji) and co-organizer of R-Ladies São Paulo.

-During the rOpenSci Program, my challenge will be to review and update the rOpenSci package. [geobr](https://github.com/ipeaGIT/geobr) package, created by [Rafael Pereira](https://www.urbandemographics.org) and used by researchers and journalists from all over the world to generate maps of Brazilian territories.
+During the rOpenSci Program, my challenge will be to review and update the [geobr](https://github.com/ipeaGIT/geobr) package, created by [Rafael Pereira](https://www.urbandemographics.org) and used by researchers and journalists from all over the world to generate maps of Brazilian territories.

-I signed up for the program because I believe it is a rich opportunity for new learning in R and the world of packages and to collaborate more intimately with the R community in Latin America.
+I signed up for the program because I believe it is a rich opportunity for new learning about R and the world of packages, and to collaborate more intimately with the R community in Latin America.

 ## Diana Garcia Cortes